Glencore's traded oil volumes fell in 2021 to lowest since 2015 - NewsBreak

 Glencore's traded oil volumes fell in 2021 to lowest since 2015

-LONDON (Reuters) -Glencore’s traded oil volumes fell to below 4 million barrels per day (bpd) in 2021 for the first time since 2015, the company’s results showed on Tuesday.
+LONDON, Feb 15 (Reuters) - Glencore's (GLEN.L) traded oil volumes fell to below 4 million barrels per day (bpd) in 2021 for the first time since 2015, the company's results showed on Tuesday.

 The global trader and miner traded 3.86 million bpd in 2021, down from 4.2 million bpd a year earlier, showing it has not recovered volumes after the peak of the COVID-19 pandemic.
 Traded oil volumes, including crude and refined products, were 3.3 million bpd in 2015.